 Often, lumps are harmless (benign).
 Specific traits of the lump can sometimes tell you more about possible causes and whether you should contact a medical professional.

-Read on to learn more about common causes of hard lumps under your skin and when it’s a good idea to have it checked out.
+Read on to learn more about common causes of hard lumps under your skin and when it’s a good idea to have a lump checked out.

-An epidermoid cysts are small, round lumps under your skin.
-They usually develop when shed skin cells move into your skin instead of falling off.
+Epidermoid cysts are small, round lumps under your skin.
+They usually develop when skin cells shed and move into your skin instead of falling off.
 Epidermoid cysts can also be due to hair follicle damage or a buildup of a protein called “keratin.”

 - grow slowly